micha-p/gumsolver/README.md

 Notation should rather reflect math instead of code.
 No syntactic sugar.
 Commands to the underlying framework should be clearly distinct.
-Characterset within ASCII and some optional additions (for +- and ^2).
+Characterset within ASCII and very few optional additions (for +- and ^2).
 All statements are evaluated sequentially.

 ### Syntax